kelvinsanchez15/100-days-of-code/log.md

 ### Day 31: July 25, 2020

-**Today's Progress**: D3 chart bar project finished and submitted to FCC.
+**Today's Progress**: D3 Bar Chart project finished and submitted to FCC.

 **Thoughts:** The amount of things that can be done with the D3.js library is incredible.